UN-OCHA/tools-snap-service/CONTRIBUTING.md

 - **Title:** `Production YYYY-MM-DD` using the PROD date (it's normally the coming Thursday)
 - **Release notes:** Copy the new CHANGELOG bullets.
 If dependabot made any updates during this cycle, you can include "regular security updates" without being specific.

-Once the tagged Release has been created, [create a PR from `dev` to `master`][pr-dev-master] which will include all work since the previous tagged release.
+Once the tagged Release has been created, [create a PR from `dev` to `master`][pr-dev-master] which will include all work within the tagged release.
 You can merge that without review as well.
 This step allows hotfixes to be created from `master` should the need arise.

   [pr-dev-master]: https://github.com/UN-OCHA/tools-snap-service/compare/master...dev
   [new-release]: https://github.com/UN-OCHA/tools-snap-service/releases/new?target=dev